Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Shop at Ala Moana Center

-When you’re ready for a break from browsing, check out the other major attraction: Ala Moana Beach Park.
-This 100-acre public park features over a half-mile of golden sand and is one of the top-rated Honolulu beaches.
-With its protective offshore reef, it’s one of the most popular open ocean swimming spots in Hawaii.
-So dive in and burn off those lunch plate carbs!
+Ready for a break from browsing?
+Let’s check out the other major attraction in the area: Ala Moana Beach Park.
+This 100-acre public park features over a half-mile of golden sand and is one of our favorite Honolulu beaches.

 Long live the luau

 What would a trip to Hawaii be without attending a traditional Hawaiian luau?
-In centuries past, this uniquely Hawaiian celebration-cum-feast was a strictly royal ritual.
+In centuries past, this uniquely Hawaiian celebration/feast was a strictly royal ritual.
 Today, luaus are a wide-open staple for both locals and visitors, highlighting everything from school graduations to elaborate weddings.

 Luau

-Want to experience a luau?
-Many Oahu resorts are happy to oblige.
 Check out Paradise Cove Luau at Ko Olina Resort to take in the island vibe.
-Sip on a welcoming Mai Tai, and dig into traditional Hawaiian fare including kalua pork, fresh seafood, and tropical fruit.
+Sip on a welcoming Mai Tai and dig into traditional Hawaiian fare, including kalua pork, fresh seafood, and tropical fruit.
 Feel free to customize!

 RELATED: Best Time of Year to Go to Honolulu

 Sit back and enjoy the live entertainment on the playbill: Hawaiian music, hula dancers, and fire twirlers.
 Savor the sunset and the sound of the surf.
-Tempted to stay?
-Just book a room at Ko Olina Resort on Paradise Cove to get a little extra time in … well, paradise.

 Enjoy Honolulu’s vibrant nightlife